partials-dev/rhyming-dictionary/README.md

 ## Menu

-All the commands are available under the `Packages -> Rhyming Dictionary` menu.
+All the commands are available under the `Packages -> Rhyming Dictionary` menu, and also from the context menu.